UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/electromagnetism/maxwelleqns.md

 \mathcal{E} = -\int_{{\bf r}_1}^{{\bf r}_2} {\bf E} \cdot \mathrm{d}{\bf \ell} = \oint_c {\bf E} \cdot \mathrm{d}{\bf \ell}
 ```
 where the final sign on the integral is given by the convention for clockwise conventional current.  {numref}`MagnetInACoil` shows that a positive
 change in $\Phi_B$ eventually produces current in a negative direction.

 We can rewrite this using Stoke's theorem:
 ```{math}
 \oint_\ell {\bf E} \cdot \mathrm{d} \ell= \iint_A \left(\nabla \times {\bf E}\right)\cdot \mathrm{d} {\bf A} \nonumber
 ```
-and so this can all be written as
+and so this can all be written as:
 ```{math}
 \iint_A \left(\nabla \times {\bf E} + \frac{\partial {\bf B}}{\partial t}\right)\cdot \mathrm{d} {\bf A} = 0
 ```